Managing Director, MentorTech Ventures

 Timothy C. Scheve

-President & CEO, Janney Montgomery Scott
+President & CEO, Janney Montgomery Scott, LLC

 Timothy C. Scheve is President and Chief Executive Officer of Janney Montgomery Scott LLC.